mongodb-js/charts-embed-sdk/examples/unauthenticated/readme.md

   - Note, filtering on a chart requires setting up white listed fields in MongoDB Charts.
 We have done this for our sample data.
 - Get the current filter on a chart

+## Quickstart

+_The following steps presume the use of npm, though yarn works as well._

+1. Ensure you have Node installed.
+You can confirm with `node --version`.
+On some operating systems, Node is available as the `nodejs` binary instead.

+2. Clone the Git repository or download the code to your computer.

+3. Run `npm install` to install the package dependencies.

+4. Run `npm start` to start the application.
+This will utilise parcel.js
+   - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is

+This should create a local server running the Charts demo.
+Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.

 ## Preparing your Chart for Embedding

 This sample is preconfigured to render a specific chart.
 You can run the sample as-is, or you can modify it to render your own chart by completing the following steps: